SotSF/hoop_controller/README.md

 Code to run the hoop for the Shrine of the Singing Sun

 ## Design and rationale
-The Arduino platform, as embedded system, has no real OS or filesystem.
+The Arduino platform, as a lightweight embedded system, has no real OS or filesystem.
 All data must be baked into the executable, or provided through some interface (eg a storage breakout board).

 Thus, the simplest approach is to encode songs as big C++ objects in the program source.
 To achieve this, we use header files defining Song objects implementing a common `SongClass`.
 Notes and Chords are encoded as a bitmask of the 24 possible notes, and decomposed during animation.